500 Days Of Film Revists Wes Craven’s Classic Horror, Scream, Starring Neve Campbell, Courteney Cox and David Arquette

 Of course, one of Scream’s greatest decisions was to cast A-List actor, Drew Barrymore, in the role of Casey Becker and then, well, brutally murdering her character.
 Killing off the biggest name in the cast within the first few brilliantly horrifying minutes (13 minutes to be precise - spooky) made you feel that anything could happen - to anyone.

-Cinematic self awareness was a revelation in 1996.
+Cinematic self awareness was a revelation at the time of Scream's theatrical release.
 Movies are so self aware and knowing now it is hard to remember the thrill of having a character in a horror movie reference other horror movies.

 For example, when Sidney receives her first threatening phone call, she explains (to our delight) why she doesn’t watch scary films: “What’s the point?
 They’re all the same.
 Some stupid killer stalking some big breasted girl who can’t act who is always running up the stairs when she should be going out the front door.
 It’s insulting”.